anabelle/html-slides/readme.md

 * HTML5 ready.
 * Cross-browser compatible (Chrome, Opera, Safari, Firefox 3.6+).
 * Responsive layout, you can select to crop or letterbox your images.
+* Auto-advance slides
+* Minimal css and html
+* Dead simple youtube and vimeo support
 * Google analytics support
-* Dead simple youtube and vimeo support
-* Mousewheel and keyboard navigation
+* Click, Mousewheel and keyboard navigation
 * Easy to customize
 * Built on top of the best plugins available.

 ## Settings

-For an out of the box installation you should just add images to the img folder and set your options in the config.php file.
+For an out of the box installation you should just add images to the img folder and set your basic settings in the config.php file.

 ## Contributing